Wildwood Crest Recreation summer basketball results

 GRADES 6-8 LEAGUE

-Duffer’s Restaurant 64, Domino’s Pizza 42: Jack DelMonte netted 23 points and Kabron Mitchell sank 12 points for the winners.
-Luke Rachubinski (16) and Lance Lillo (10) led Domino’s.
+Big Top Surfin’ Sundaes 59, Domino’s Pizza 23: Junior Hans collected 23 points and Lukas Basile added 12 points for the winners.
+Domino’s got eight points apiece from Lance Lillo and Michael Rachubinski.

-Cone Crazy 60, Big Top Surfing Sundae 59: Michael Zarfati netted 26 points and Ryan Troiano contributed 19 points for Cone Crazy.
-Junior Hans produced 25 points and Lukas Basile scored 20 points in the loss.
+Duffer’s Ice Cream 45, Dogtooth Bar & Grill 30: Aydan Howell and Kae’shon Mitchell led a balanced scoring attack for Duffer’s.
+J.D.
+Steidle scored 10 points and Ahmed Djellal added eight points in the loss.

-Original Hot Spot 44, Dogtooth Bar & Grill 42: Cade Vogdes (13) and Ava Vogdes (12) led a balanced attack for Hot Spot.
-Anthony Trombetta’s 11 points and Ahmed Djellal’s 10 points led the Dogtooth.
+Original Hot Spot 47, Cone Crazy 42: Patrick McGuinn poured in 30 points and Carter Short added nine points for Hot Spot.
+Michael Zarfati (16) and Ryan Troiano (11) each reached double figures in the loss.

 GRADES 3-5 LEAGUE

-Saratoga Grill 34, Adventurer Oceanfront Motel 25: Gavin Ridgway swished eight points and Nolan Mawhinney and Oliver Santana each added six points for Saratoga Grill.
-Theo Margarites led all scorers with 12 points and Trevor Troiano added nine points in the loss.
+Playoff Semifinal – Wawa Markets 35, Poppi’s Brick Oven Pizza 25: Cole Reilly collected 13 points and Quinn Reigner added 11 points for the winners.
+Nicholas Hebert sank seven points and Joe Wareham and Mehki Alston chipped in six points apiece in the loss.

-Wawa Markets 26, Poppi’s Brick Oven Pizza 19: Stephen Kmetz recorded 10 points and Gavin Reigner contributed seven points for the winners.
-Joe Wareham’s seven points and Mehki Alston’s four points paced Poppi’s.
+Playoff Semifinal – Adventurer Oceanfront Motel 21, Saratoga Grill 19 (OT): Michael Blanda and Michael Sciarra netted eight points apiece for Adventurer.
+Evan Papageorgiou scored five points and Gavin Ridgway and Cole Cooper each added four in the loss.